Update August 2023:

 Tell them how long it is since you last increased your prices.
 If you can say ‘I’ve held my prices stable for two years but I can’t do it any longer,‘ you’ve given them a reason to accept your increase.

 Clients understand that.
 They know you’re in business to make money too.
 They may not like it, but they understand it.

-5. Explain specific rising costs
+5. Explain how your costs are rising

 6. Reward existing clients for past business

 Here’s another suggestion which works if you’re able to give your clients notice.

 For example, you could send something like this: